Traveling to Japan? Be prepared on how to use a Japanese toilet and understand the etiquette of peeing in Japan.

 And what happens when you stand over the Japanese toilet and push a random button that looks like candy canes?
 Well, something like a black snake (it’s really a skinny black hose) rears its head from under the rim, the head rises and strikes with spitting water.
 Obviously, you should be sitting on the toilet during all this because when standing over the bowl watching, you and the bathroom (which is probably lined with a library of manga – Japanese comic books) will get soaked.
 This may also cause your hostess to appear a little hyper and speak quickly in Japanese.

 Many Japanese toilets have a spigot above the tank.
 When the toilet is flushed, wash your hands with the cold water, which fills the toilet tank.
 It sounds gross, but the water’s clean, it’s not the water you just flushed out and it’s another way the Japanese are conserving resources.
+This can also prevent plumbing problems happening as not as much water will be being flushed down the loo.
+However, should you have a problem, you can always count on Absolute Draining & Plumbing to fix your drains.
 These toilets are quite cool though to be honest, and luckily you can get your very own one.
 If you are interested in getting one then you could check out a website like japanese-toilets.com.au to give you a better idea of what you can get.

 Remembering Japanese customs, going with the flow and strengthening leg muscles will help you become master of the Japanese toilets on your trip to the Land of the Rising Sun.